 Who is your greatest inspiration?

-I didn’t find somebody who can satisfy all my points of view, in order to consider him my greatest inspiration.
-I have some people who I really appreciate.
-Their experiences fascinated me on how they found solutions to problems in the world.
+I didn’t find somebody who could satisfy all my points of view, to consider him my greatest inspiration.
+I have some people who I appreciate.
+Their experiences fascinated me with how they found solutions to problems in the world.

 Peter Thiel for his incredible capacity to explain complex concepts about life in the easiest way possible.

 Elon Musk for trying to save the Earth from pollution and finding a solution for humanity to leave the Earth.

 Steve Jobs for his obsessive attention to detail and the way he changed how we interact with computers.